 They contain an antihistamine to relieve soreness from allergies caused by pollen, grass and animal hair and are so gentle, they can be used just like rewetting drops to relieve allergy symptoms even while you have your lenses in.

 Similisan Allergy Eye Relief is a homeopathic-based product that offers soothing relief from itchiness and red eye.
-It has a sting-free formula and won't discolor your contact lenses BUT you must get an eye health-check with your eye doctor before using these drops.
+Recommended for kids, but can be used by big kids too, it has a sting-free formula and won't discolor your contact lenses BUT you must get an eye health-check with your eye doctor before using these drops.

 Some opticians will let you put them in without removing contact lenses; others will say you need to take them out first - it all depends on how sensitive your eyes are and the contact lens solution you currently use.